MaximilianHart/purple-hack/README.md

 # Purple Hack
-A fair-use amalgamation of AD&amp;D 1e (via OSRIC), Swords &amp; Wizardry, and other RPGs into a single ruleset.
+A fair-use amalgamation of AD&amp;D 1e (via OSRIC), *Swords &amp; Wizardry*, and other RPGs into a single ruleset.
+The design goal is to combine some meaningful character creation choices from AD&D/OSRIC with the unified saving throw & quick combat of *Swords & Wizardry*, plus some procedures from B/X and some other sources that I enjoy.

+# Character Creation Quickstart

-# Roll Your Stats
+## Roll Your Stats

 Roll 3d6 down the line for Str, Dex, Con, Int, Wis, and Cha.
 You can swap one set of stats.